lifeBalance/playground-js/README/babelify.md

 ## Babel
 Babel has support for the latest version of JavaScript through syntax transformers.
 These allow you to use all the features of the new syntax, right now without waiting for full support in browsers or Node.js.

-The current project version is number **6**, and is maintained in [github][5].
+Current the project is at **version 6**, and it's maintained in [github][5].
 The amount of packages in this repo may be overwhelming, so let's try to highlight the most important ones:

 * `babel-core` is the core of babel, but we will rarely need to install this package since it is a dependency of other packages such as `babel-cli`, and it will be automatically installed when they are installed.
 * `babel-cli` is a command line interface to Babel and it includes the following commands: